-- Children who are looked after by a Local Authority including previously looked after children. - Children who live within the catchment area at the closing date for applications and who at the time of admission will have a brother or sister attending the school.
+- A 'looked after child' or a child who was previously looked after but immediately after being looked after became subject to an adoption, residence, or special guardianship order in accordance with Section 22(1) of the Children Act 1989. - A 'looked after child' or a child who was previously looked after outside of England. - Children who live within the catchment area at the closing date for applications and who at the time of admission will have a brother or sister attending the school.

-- Children who live outside the catchment area at the closing date for applications and who at the time of admission will have a brother or sister attending the school. - Children who are currently attending St Chad's C of E Nursery & Infant School as the main feeder school to Hardwick Primary School. - Other children who live in the catchment area at the closing date for applications. - Other children who lie outside the catchment area.
+- Children who live outside the catchment area at the closing date for applications and who at the time of admission will have a brother or sister attending the school. - Children who are currently attending St Chad's C of E Nursery & Infant School as the main feeder school to Hardwick Primary School. - Other children who live in the catchment area at the time for admission (the Academy will assess applications from the address the parents are living at the closing date and will reassess applications on the National Offer Date). - Other children who lie outside the catchment area.